fastovetsilya/ProbGBT/README.md

      - Produces the most flexible and accurate representations of complex distributions
      - Can effectively capture multi-modal distributions and asymmetric tails
      - Most computationally intensive method (slowest)
+     - Prone to under confidence (distributions too wide), but effectively fixed with conformal calibration (enabled by default)

    - **Spline-based smoothing (`spline`)**:
-     - Nonparametric approach that directly smooths the quantile function using GAMs
+     - Nonparametric approach that directly smooths the quantile function using splines
-     - Fits a Generalized Additive Model with monotonicity constraints
+     - Fits a Generalized Additive Model (splines) with monotonicity constraints
      - Fastest method with lowest computational overhead
      - May produce peaky or irregular distributions in some cases
-     - Used as a fallback method when other methods fail
-     - When GMM is selected but fails to converge, spline results are used instead
+     - Recommended when no calibration is used: produces most calibrated distributions

    - **Gaussian Mixture Model (`gmm`)**:
      - Semi-parametric approach that combines spline smoothing with Gaussian mixtures